naman-1905/AI-Chatbot/README.md

 # Personal AI Chatbot

-A locally-hosted AI chatbot with a frontend built using Next.js and Tailwind CSS, powered by Google Gemma's 1 Billion parameter model running on your discrete GPU.
+A locally-hosted AI chatbot with a frontend built using Next.js and Tailwind CSS, powered by Google Gemma's 1 Billion parameter model running on my GPU locally.

 ## Features